bluecatengineering/l10n-packages/packages/cli/README.md

 ## Configuration

 Add an object with this format to `package.json`.
+All paths are relative to the directory where `package.json` is located.

 ```
 "bc-l10n": {
   "hashLength": <number>,
+  "sourcePath": <string>,
   "module": <string>,
   "catalogPath": <string>,
   "locales": <Array<string>>